 - The principles and standards deriving from State sovereignty.
 These include the right to protect borders, to confer nationality, to admit and expel foreigners, to combat trafficking and smuggling and to safeguard national security.

 - The human rights of the persons involved in migration.
-Many relevant conventions exist at the universal and regional levels, although most of them do not explicitly refer to migrants or recognize them as a specific group.
-These instruments are spread across various branches of law, such as human rights law, humanitarian law, refugee law, criminal law and labour law; the relevant human rights norms are therefore dispersed throughout a wide range of texts.
+Many relevant conventions exist at the universal and regional levels, although most of them do not explicitly refer to migrants or recognize them as a specific group, they are applicable to any individual under the State’s jurisdiction, including non-nationals.
+These instruments are spread across various branches of law, such as human rights law, humanitarian law, refugee law, criminal law and labour law; the norms relevant to migrants’ rights are therefore dispersed throughout a wide range of texts.

 This disparity or dispersion of norms contributes to the widespread belief that there are gaps in the set of norms protecting migrants and/or regulating migration.
 More generally, there is sometimes uncertainty about the exact content or intent of the relevant instruments and about the relationship of each of these instruments to the others.

-Since then, the International Migration Law Unit has created an online database on migration law, organized a number of trainings for government officials and other stakeholders in migration, carried out research and participated in various capacity building activities all over the world.
+Since then, the International Migration Law Unit has acquired rich experience in supporting states in the development, review and implementation of migration legislation.
+The Unit created an online database on migration law, jurisprudence and good legal practices, organized a number of trainings for government officials and other stakeholders in migration, and carried out research and participated in various capacity development activities all over the world.

 For any further information, please contact us at firstname.lastname@example.org.